ycpcs/cs340-fall2014/index.md

 ## News

+* **Nov 25** - Exam 2 will take place in class on Thursday, Dec 4th.
+It will be entirely programming-based, and will focus mainly on Clojure, although it is possible that there could be a Prolog, Erlang, or Ruby question.
+The exam will be open book and open notes, and the use of the following websites will be permitted: the [course website](http://ycpcs.github.io/cs340-fall2014), the [Clojure MOOC](http://mooc.cs.helsinki.fi/clojure) website, the [clojure.org](http://clojure.org/) website, and the [clojuredocs.org](http://clojuredocs.org/) website.
 * **Nov 21** - [Assignment 8](assign/assign08.html) has been updated with grading criteria, and a description of how to implement control flow (**if** and **while** statements) for extra credit.
 * **Nov 21** - The skeleton file for [Assignment 8](assign/assign08.html) has been updated to fix some bugs.
 Please update if you have downloaded a previous version.
 You can just copy your `codegen.clj` over to the new version.
 * **Nov 19** - [Assignment 8](assign/assign08.html) is due Tuesday, Dec 9th by 11:59 PM.